tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Description

-Proposes an amendment to fill in dwc:geodeticDatum using a prameterized value if the dwc:geodeticDatum is empty.
+Proposes an amendment to fill in dwc:geodeticDatum using a parameterized value if the dwc:geodeticDatum is empty.

 #### Specification